Like this article and want more?

 Mobile SEO

 Most digital marketing professionals have heard of Google’s E-A-T: Expertise, Authority, Trust.
-If you want to improve your search engine rankings, boosting your EAT is crucial.
+If you want to improve your search engine rankings, boosting your EAT is crucial especially for mobile SEO.
 Bob Bentz, President of Purplegator has a great analysis of the E-A-T theory:

 Expertise